 - 3 - 4 tablespoons milk

 - 1 - 2 tablespoons unsalted butter, melted (optionally in place of the milk))

 - 1 teaspoon vanilla

 - In a small bowl, add the water, sugar and yeast together and mix.
 Set aside.

 - In a separate bowl, mix together the flour and kosher salt.
 Create a well in the middle of the flour and slowly add the yeast mixture.
-Mix well until a dough forms then add in the butter and work in the butter.
+Mix well until a dough forms, then add in the butter.
 Knead for 5 minutes.
-Add int he sprinkles and gently work the sprinkles into the dough.
-(You can also add the sprinkles in when forming the dough, but I find this method prevents the sprinkles from bleeding into the dough.
+Add in the sprinkles, gently working them into the dough.
+You can also add the sprinkles in when forming the dough, but I find this method prevents the sprinkles from bleeding into the dough.